IlikeSukiyaki/IlikeSukiyaki.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Thanks for stopiing by my website!
-I am a Master's student from University of Michigan, Ann Arbor, studying at [Robotics Institute]([https://robotics.umich.edu/]).
-I am interested in robotic manipulator, RL/Control.
+Thanks for stopping by my website!
+I am a Master's student from the [University of Michigan, Ann Arbor](https://umich.edu), studying at the [Robotics Institute](https://robotics.umich.edu/).
+I am interested in robotic manipulation, reinforcement learning (RL), and control.